padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 Land clearing can be broadly defined but in the context of this project it is the removal of native vegetation.
 Land clearing in the Daly River Catchment has often been in the news.
 Agricultural expansion is regarded as a main driver of clearing in the catchment.
 The importance of agricultural production cannot be esimated, however, rampant clearing of woody vegetation and shrubs may exacerbate drought, loss of biodiversity, and other ecological problems.
 Information on the extent of clearing is required for effective management of this problem.
 The use of free satellite imagery for the monitoring of land clearing can be more cost-efficient.
 The goal of this project is to explore Landsat imagery for the detection of land clearing in the Daly River Catchment.

+It is assumed that previous practical sessions have been completed prior to taking this project.

 # Learning Outcomes